PowerShell/PSResourceGet/help/Update-ModuleManifest.md

 ### -PrivateData

-Specifies data that is passed to the module when it's imported.
+Specifies data that's passed to the module when it's imported.
 This can be any arbitrary values stored in a hashtable.

 ```yaml